jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 7. For **Number Type**, select **Dedicated conference bridge (Toll)**.

-8. The Quantity field will now appear, enter 1.
+8. Select **Microsoft** in the Operator field, the Quantity field will now appear, enter 1.

 9. For **Search for new numbers** select **search by area code** and enter **920**.